Office: 2C13, Arts 1 (Burns) Building

 He has also explored the changing place of New Zealand within the British Empire.
-Some of this New Zealand-based research has been anthologised in a collection of essays, Webs of Empire, published by Bridget Williams Books in 2012.
-He has also a book forthcoming from Duke University Press in late 2014 that focuses on early New Zealand, entitled Entanglements of Empire: Missionaries, Māori and the Question of the Body.
-Auckland University Press will publish a New Zealand edition of this volume.
+Some of this New Zealand-based research has been anthologised in a collection of essays, Webs of Empire, published by Bridget Williams Books in 2012 and the University of British Columbia in 2014.
+His most recent book is entitled Entanglements of Empire: Missionaries, Māori and the Question of the Body published by Duke University Press and Auckland University Press has produced a New Zealand edition of this volume.

 His current research primarily focuses on the development of colonial knowledge in southern New Zealand, a long-running project that was supported by a grant from the Marsden Fund of the Royal Society of New Zealand.
-He is currently working on two monographs: the first explores the development of a folk political economy in colonial Otago and the second examines the interfaces between print capitalism and literary culture in southern New Zealand.
+He is currently working on a set of related monographs on this material, including a study of the collector and historian Herries Beattie and the production of cultural memory and a volume examining debates over resource use and economic life in colonial Otago.

-Tony continues to work collaboratively.
-He is part of a research team that is producing a history of the book in New Zealand.
+Tony has often worked collaboratively.
 He has a long-standing collaboration with Antoinette Burton from the University of Illinois.
 Their most recent work is Empires and The Reach of the Global, 1870-1945, published by Harvard University Press.

 In addition to serving as Head of Department, Tony also directs the University's Centre for Research on Colonial Culture.
 He is an elected Fellow of the Royal Society of New Zealand.
 He also edits, with Barbara Brookes, the New Zealand Journal of History.